PrintersForAnts/MetalBoop/README.md

   A smaller metal version of plastic [Boop](https://github.com/PrintersForAnts/Boop).

   MetalBoop shares many of the same features as Boop and [Tap](https://github.com/VoronDesign/Voron-Tap/), such as:
-  * Microstep level accuracy
+  * Microstep level accuracy.
-  * Durability due to optical switch
+  * Durability due to optical switch.
-  * Simplicity - no dock and undock macros to fiddle with
+  * Simplicity - no dock and undock macros to fiddle with.
-  * Zero probe distance
+  * Zero probe distance.
-  * Max chamber temperature: 100 C (when using OPB666N)
+  * Max chamber temperature: 100 C (when using OPB666N).

+> [!NOTE]
-Input shaper improvement charts are available [here](./results).
+> Input shaper improvement charts are available [here](./results).

 ## 2. Features